luigi311/Blog/content/furilabs-flx1/index.md

 # Android

 Android support is amazing with lots of sensors passed through to the container, listed below.
 The android system is called [Andromeda](https://github.com/FuriLabs/andromeda) which forked off Waydroid and has made tons of improvements and updates to the base android system.
-You should be able to run most android applications without any issues except the usually culprits that have safteynet like banking apps.
+You should be able to run most android applications without any issues except the usually culprits that have Integrity API (Safetynet replacement) like banking apps.
 Video playback works and I can confirm Grayjay works perfectly except the volume control guesture control.
 Android also integrated perfectly with the rest of the OS with all your android applications showing up in the app drawer.
 There is a gnome software plugin so you can search and install android apps from fdroid through the gnome software store as if it was a native application removing the need to manually open fdroid.
 There's a android section in the gnome settings that exposes a lot of android settings to the user as shown below.

 {{ resize_image(path="/furilabs-flx1/FLX1_Gnome_Settings_Android.png", width=480, alt="FuriOS Android Settings") }}